Aerobird98/limen/README.md

 An `,` instruction works the opposite, it reads a character from the provided user data or prompt and sets the value where the pointer is to its corresponding ASCII value.

+Every `,` instruction should have a corresponding character in user data.
+Their numbers must match.

 Imagine the prompt as:

 ```